-Starboard are the winners of the World Sailing 11th Hour Racing Sustainability Award.
+Starboard are the winner of the World Sailing 11th Hour Racing Sustainability Award.
 You all came together to vote and made us reach the top spot.
 Thank you for all voting for the health of our oceans through Starboard which has given us even more strength to win FOR the ocean.

 - We invite all sailing classes to look at becoming 10 x climate positive onwards, letting sailing set the course through reforestation with the miracle mangrove trees.

 - One of our many dreams is to inspire and work with the IOC in making Paris 2024 and all games thereafter 10 x climate positive.

 - We will need to fast-track government regulations concerning single-use plastics, we sailors see the results of current legislation and must now speak up for the ocean.

 World Sailing about Starboard winning the “World Sailing 11th Hour Racing Sustainability Award”:

 Starboard (THA), the leading manufacturer of Stand Up Paddleboards and windsurf boards, including the iQFOiL, the Paris 2024 Olympic Men’s and Women’s Windsurfer Equipment, have won the 2020 World Sailing 11th Hour Racing Sustainability Award.

 Four exceptional finalists were shortlisted by an expert judging panel for the Award before the public voted on who should join the 2018 winner, Corpus Christi Yacht Club (USA) and 2019 recipient, The Green Blue (GBR) as the 2020 awardee.

 Starboard were joined on the shortlist by the Hyundai 49er, 49erFX and Nacra 17 World Championship (NZL), MarkSetBot (USA) and Northern Light Composites (NLComp) (ITA).